Bob McAdoo: College career

-At Vincennes, McAdoo averaged 19.3 points and 10 rebounds in 1969–70 and 25.0 points and 11.0 rebounds in 1970–71.
+Coming out of high school in 1969, McAdoo lacked the academic test scores required by the Division I schools, so he enrolled for two years at Vincennes University, then a junior college, in Vincennes, Indiana.
+He averaged 19.3 points and 10 rebounds as a freshman, leading Vincennes to the NJCAA Men's Division I Basketball Championship in 1970 with 27 points in the title game.
+His roommate was teammate and fellow future NBA point guard Foots Walker.
+As a sophomore, he averaged 25.0 points and 11.0 rebounds, and was named a Junior College All-American in 1971.

 McAdoo played for Team USA at the 1971 Pan American Games, in the summer 1971, averaging 11.0 points per game.

+McAdoo enrolled at the University of North Carolina in the Fall of 1971, the only junior college player Dean Smith recruited in his career.

-"We didn't really recruit him," Coach Dean Smith of North Carolina said.
+"We didn't really recruit him," Coach Dean Smith said.
 "His mother called us to start it.
 She said all the other schools were recruiting him.
 Why weren't we?"

-McAdoo enrolled at the University of North Carolina in 1971, the only junior college player Dean Smith recruited in his career.
-McAdoo, playing alongside Bobby Jones, led Smith's 1971–72 Tar Heels to a 26–5 record and the Final Four of the 1972 NCAA University Division basketball tournament.
+Playing alongside Bobby Jones, McAdoo led Smith's 1971–72 Tar Heels to a 26–5 record and the Final Four of the 1972 NCAA University Division basketball tournament.
 McAdoo averaged 19.5 points and 10.1 rebounds.
 He was named first-team All-American.
 He also earned MVP honors at the ACC tournament.

+Following that success, McAdoo consulted with Coach Dean Smith, who encouraged him to leave college early for the NBA.

 Citing family hardship, McAdoo sought and won early eligibility for the 1972 NBA draft under the "hardship" clause that existed until 1977.
-McAdoo consulted with Coach Dean Smith, who encouraged him to go to the NBA.

 McAdoo said, "When I left, a lot of people were very angry and upset.
 But Dean gave me his blessing.
 He told me, 'If they're going to offer you this kind of money, I think you should leave to help you and your family.'
 I had his blessing.
 My mother was totally against it," McAdoo added, "but my father and Dean Smith were the guys who got me to move."